 If the spirit of one of the Nivens still visits the house and garden at Lo Scoglietto, I would guess it is likely to be Hjördis.
 She would also be the one to believe that could happen.

 Hjördis was at least able to live out her life in the Château-d’Oex chalet.
 “It’s the legal residence of Hjördis and the girls, and must be worth the same as the Cap Ferrat property.
-Eventually everything will be split four ways as our father wished,” David Jr told Nigel Dempster, who qualified his interviewee’s tone by adding: “says Niv, who has never been close to his step-mother.”
+Eventually everything will be split four ways as our father wished,” David Jr told Nigel Dempster, who qualified the tone by adding that his interviewee “has never been close to his step-mother.”

 I want to be free